SamIAmHarris/Forecast/README.md

  * notes:
  * - USE YOUR OWN API KEY!!!
  * - Be sure that your GPS is enabled!!!
+ * - You need these permissions in your AndroidManifest.xml
+ *   <uses-permission android:name="android.permission.ACCESS_FINE_LOCATION" />
+ *   <uses-permission android:name="android.permission.INTERNET" />
+ *
+ * - Calling Forecast's constructor will use your API key.
+Do not call
+ *   the constructor in LocationListener.onLocationChanged or you will
+ *   exhaust the Forecast.io 1000 call per day limit.
  */

 Forecast forecast = new Forecast(             /* instantiate a Forecast.io forecast */